-Make up a simple 4-beat rhythm pattern.
+Choose a simple 3- or 4-beat rhythm pattern.
 Chant it for the group and tell them this is a secret pattern.
 When they hear it, they should not echo back.
 Chant a series of other patterns and have children echo you.
 Throw in the secret pattern and see if you catch someone!
 If no one echoes the secret pattern, the children get one point.
 If someone starts to echo the secret pattern, you get a point. (source)

 I've shared this game before (in this post), but it's a great way to reinforce steady beat, subdivision, and musical independence, so I thought I'd mention it again!

 Set a red solo cup upside down in front of each child.

 Beats 1-4: Clap two times.
 Hit the bottom of the cup three times (right-left-right).